Frequently Asked Questions

 All YES exchange students are placed with American host families for one academic year and attend American high school for one academic session.
 These placements are done by a group of the US based students exchange organizations that are well reputed and are approved by the US Department of State’s Bureau of Educational and Cultural Affairs.

 - What are host families?

-These families are very carefully chosen and take care of the exchange students like their own children, attending the parents meetings at schools, getting involved and taking interest in everything the students are doing.
-These families give special importance to the exchange students to make this one year memorable and exciting for them organizing activities and events for the students.
+These families are very carefully chosen and they take care of the exchange students like their own children, attending the parents meetings at schools, getting involved and taking interest in everything the students are doing.
+These families give special importance to the exchange students to make this exchange year memorable and exciting by organizing activities and events for them.